ezrosent/equirecursive-golang/README.md

 ~~~~~

 This repo shows how the subset of go *without* looping constructs or explicit
-recursion (or if) but with recursion is Turing-complete, by showing how to do
+recursion (or if) but with recursive types is Turing-complete by showing how to do
 some standard computations with the un(i)typed lambda calculus.